 Treating Nodular Lymphocyte-predominant Hodgkin Lymphoma

-Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) is a rare type of Hodgkin lymphoma (HL) that tends to grow more slowly than classic HL (cHL).
+Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) is a rare type of Hodgkin lymphoma that tends to grow more slowly than classic Hodgkin lymphoma (cHL).
 It's often treated differently.

-If the NLPHL is more advanced (stage III or IV), chemotherapy, with or without radiation therapy (ISRT) and/or rituximab, is likely to be recommended.
+If your NLPHL is more advanced (stage III or IV), doctors will likely recommend chemotherapy, with or without radiation therapy (ISRT), and/or rituximab.
 Some patients without B symptoms might be given rituximab alone.

 Chemotherapy drugs used for NLPHL